aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 In this section we'll be learning how to run external codes with AiiDA through calculation plugins.

 We will use the `Quantum ESPRESSO <https://www.quantum-espresso.org/>`_ package to launch a simple `density functional theory <https://en.wikipedia.org/wiki/Density_functional_theory>`_ calculation of a silicon crystal using the :doi:`PBE exchange-correlation functional <10.1103/PhysRevLett.77.3865>` and check its results.
-In doing so, we will introduce some problem-causing parameters in order to show how to 'manually' debug problems and errors in the runs.
+In doing so, we will intentionally introduce some bogus input parameters in order to show how to 'manually' debug problems when encountering errors.
-Workflows, which you'll encounter later in this tutorial, can help you avoid these issues systematically.
+Workflows, which you'll see later in this tutorial, can help you avoid these issues systematically.

 Note that besides the `aiida-quantumespresso <https://github.com/aiidateam/aiida-quantumespresso>`_ plugin, AiiDA comes with plugins for many other codes, all of which are listed in the `AiiDA plugin registry <https://aiidateam.github.io/aiida-registry/>`_.